Jamoxidase/Chameleon/README.md

      misc_feature    1
 ```

-The above example optimizes plasmid `pSPDY.gb` for transformation into species `M_aeruginosa.gb`, removing only reverse palindrome motifs identified with StealthV0.
+The above example optimizes plasmid `pSPDY.gb` for transformation into species `M_aeruginosa.gb`, removing only reverse-complement palindrome motifs identified with StealthV0.
 The modifed plasmid is saved to a new file `pSPDY_stealth.gb`, keeping all the same annotations, only changing the plasmid sequence to remove underrepresented motifs in coding regions.

 #### chameleontools Module